 Quinta de Relógio – Sintra

 The neo-Arabic Quinta do Relógio was designed and built in the 18th century by Antonio Manuel da Fonseca, Jr. Later on, the estate was purchased by a millionaire who ordered the construction of a clock tower that inspired its name, but it was then demolished for reasons unknown, and now it’s impossible to trace where it stood.
 The 1500m² palace has four floors, a secondary (fully refurbished) villa, and a caretaker’s two-bedroom house, and sits on a romantic garden with a lake, several springs, fountains, and exotic trees.
 The main entrance is marked with an Arabic inscription, “God is the only winner,” which used to be the motto of the kings of Granada.
 Oh, and it’s neighbor across the street is the Quinta de Regaleira.
-Quinta de Relógio, meanwhile, is for sale.
+Quinta de Relógio was for sale as of the beginning of the year, but the listing has been removed, which begs the question: who’s moving in?.